krishnan-Rama/transpipeline_containerised/README.md

 ### Concluding Note

-To successfully run this pipeline, ensure that scripts in the specified `${module}` directory and `config.parameters_all` are properly configured for your system.
+To successfully run this pipeline, ensure that SLURM parameters in the scripts in `${module}` directory are properly configured for your system.
 Refer to individual bash scripts and the configuration file for more detailed information or to modify specific behaviours of the pipeline.

 ### Author Information